 - Ready to eat pie crust

-Add the ground sirloin to the same pan and cook all the way through as you normally would.
+9. Next, add the ground sirloin to the same pan and cook all the way through until browned.
 Don’t season the meat unless you absolutely must as other seasonings specific to the recipe will be used.
-Cook the ground sirloin all the way through, until it is ready to eat.

-Add the tomato paste, the Worcestershire sauce into the meat.
+10. Then add the tomato paste and Worcestershire sauce into the meat.
 Stir until mixed.
 This will give the meat that familiar taste as well as a good color.

-Add the potatoes and cabbage back into the cast iron skillet.
-Add the thyme along with salt and pepper to taste (if desired).
+11. Add the potatoes and cabbage back into the cast iron skillet with some thyme, along with salt and pepper to taste (if desired).

 *The larger the circle, the bigger the pie will be when folded.
 For smaller circles you can sandwich the meat mixture but enclose another pie crust on top.